PauGoSi/Covid-BI-Dashboard/README.md

 - A dropdown menu where the user can select provinces based on the country the user has selected.
 - The Highchart graphs will change dynamically depending on the user's selection of country and province.

-## Usage

-How to use your project.

 ## Installation

-To run this project on your local machine, simply install Microsoft Visual Studio Code and ensure that you have the "Live Server" extension installed.
+To run this project on your local machine, simply install Visual Studio Code and ensure that you have the "Live Server" extension installed.

 ## Run the project

-If you want to run this project, right-click on the index.html file and select "Open with Live Server".
+If you want to run this project on your local machine, right-click on the index.html file and select "Open with Live Server".

 ## Contributing